-Contrails are one of those aviation/weather phenomena that are so common we take them for granted.
+Contrails are an aviation/weather phenomena so common we take them for granted.
 Ever wondered how they are formed?
 Why do some contrails look different from others?
 Read on for a short, simplified-for-dummies lesson on contrail science!

 Airplanes are wonderful condensation generators; they create two different types using the same physics.

 Gas powered engines, like those that propel cars and trucks, produce a hot exhaust composed of mostly carbon dioxide and water vapor.
 You’ve probably seen water dripping from the exhausts of cars at traffic lights; this is condensed water vapor.
 Airplanes are no different.
 Jets push a lot of hot air and water vapor out their exhausts.
 When flying at high altitude, the air is very cold.
 When the cold, moist air combines with the warm engine exhaust, the moisture quickly condenses into tiny water droplets or frozen crystals and a contrail is born.
 That’s all there is to it!
 The most common contrails in the sky are created in this manner.
 Louisville, KY meteorologist Ryan Hoke created a nice info-graphic for exhaust contrails (right).

 Here are two examples of exhaust contrails.
 Both are Boeing 747s.

 I find aerodynamic contrails really fascinating.
 They’re not as common as exhaust contrails, but if you keep your eyes open, you’ll see them.
 An airplane wing generates lift by creating a difference in pressure between its upper and lower surfaces.
 The curvature of the upper wing causes the airflow to accelerate thus lowing the pressure of the air above the wing (Bernoulli’s Principle).
 As the air pressure over the wing decreases, the temperature of this air also decreases (Combined gas law).
 When the wing is generating lift in humid air, we have the ingredients needed to form condensation: moist air + a drop in temperature = condensation.